WebP Conversion Gap

 If you need space fast, the job is not "clean the whole phone."
 The job is "remove the heaviest low-risk clutter first."
 That is how you free a few gigabytes quickly without drifting into slow, emotional camera-roll decisions.

-Hidden Clutter Android Find
+Hidden Clutter on Android

 Android devices are incredible for file management, but that same freedom means files can get scattered across dozens of invisible folders.
 If your storage is full but your main photo gallery is empty, hidden app data is the culprit.